Anindya-Karmaker/Gel-Blot-Analyzer/README.md

     python Gel_blot_analyzer.py
     ```

-    If you get any bugs particularly due to missing library or C-code header mismatch (usually happens on Windows- Anaconda library issue).
+    If you get any error or crashes particularly due to missing library or C-code header mismatch (usually happens on Windows- Anaconda library issue).
 Run this code:
     ```bash
     pip install --force-reinstall --no-cache-dir numpy scikit-image
     ```